-Harbour Radiology, North Sydney, opened its door to patients on 11th April 2016, but behind the relatively simple Scandinavian clean lined inspired façade of Harbour Radiology, is many years of work by Vahid, Nick and Adam.
+Harbour Radiology, North Sydney, opened its doors to patients on 11th April 2016, but behind the relatively simple Scandinavian-inspired clean-lined facade of Harbour Radiology, is many years of work by Vahid, Nick and Adam.

 The idea started many years ago, when Nick and Vahid developed a passion for physics and mathematics at the medical school of UNSW.
 During those years, they had little idea that pathology is nothing more than the study of human suffering using any tool available to human kind, be it photons of light used by traditional Pathologists, electromagnetic radiation, or sound waves used by Radiologists!
 Their shared passion planted the seeds of Harbour Radiology.
 They would soon meet Adam, their future partner, at John Hunter Hospital, where they completed specialist Radiology training.